tecolicom/actions-use-perl-tools/README.md

-# actions-use-perl-modules
+# actions-use-perl-tools

-This Github action isntall CPAN modules in `~/perl5` directory and cache it for later use.
-When executed next time with same module list, and any other environment, such as os and perl version, are not changed, installed modules are extracted from the cached archive.
+This Github action isntall CPAN tools in `~/perl5` directory and cache it for later use.
+When executed next time with same module list, and any other environment, such as os and perl version, are not changed, installed tools are extracted from the cached archive.

 Output is same as [`@actions/cache`](https://github.com/actions/cache).